 Do the Regulations mean that we should disclose any environmental information that is requested?

-No. There are a number of exceptions in the Regulations which are designed to protect information that shouldn't be generally available.
+No. There are a number of exceptions in the Environmental Information Regulations (EIR) which are designed to protect information that shouldn't be generally available.
 This might be information that has been supplied in confidence, information that is covered by intellectual property legislation, internal communications or information that would damage the environment if it was disclosed.
 There are also exceptions which would allow Cardiff Metropolitan University to refuse requests for information which is in the course of completion or requests that are unreasonable.
 If you are thinking of refusing a request for environmental information you will need to be sure that there is an exception that applies and, in all cases, you will also need to consider where the public interest lies.

 What advice and assistance may I need to give?

 Cardiff Metropolitan University needs to provide 'reasonable' advice and assistance, so it will need to look at the circumstances of each case and give each applicant enough help to enable them to make a request and to describe the information they want in sufficient detail.
 This may just mean sending a telephone caller the How to Request Information from Cardiff Metropolitan University Guide, although it could also involve suggesting information that might be available.
 The University may also need to make a record of a request if an applicant has difficulty making a written request.
 If the applicant has not described the information that they are requesting in sufficient detail or if the request is ambiguous, the University can contact them to explain that it needs more details.
 Although it may help in locating information if Cardiff Metropolitan University knows why the applicant wants it, remember that it is not obliged to tell you.